EmK530/NetShrink/README.md

 There are also settings available for how the entire buffer gets compressed, accessible in `NetShrink.Config`:

 #### CompressMode
-The compression method that will be used on the final buffer output to reduce size.<br>
+The compression method that will be used on the final buffer output to reduce size.
+Not recommended for performance.<br>
 **Default value: 1 (DEFLATE)**

 #### CompressLevel
 The compression level that will be used by the compression method, ignored if CompressMode is 0.<br>
+**Default value: 1**

+#### DebugProfiling
+Adds debug profiling for encode/decode processes to measure execution time in the Micro Profiler.<br>
-**Default value: 5**
+**Default value: false**

 ## What's with these type functions?
 Before NetShrink updated to v1.3, you would have to convert your variables to NetShrink data types manually.<br>